 About Me

-I have designed, built, and managed several small to medium-sized networks.
-One of my most significant projects involved setting up a fully functional college classroom network.
-For this project, I initially deployed an OPNsense router in a Proxmox virtual environment running on an older enterprise server.
-However, Proxmox’s dependency on quorum conflicted with the master–slave architecture I originally implemented, which led to the entire setup being migrated to XCP-ng.
-XCP-ng offered a more reliable and compatible foundation for the topology.
-As part of this setup, I also configured a robust and complex DNS system to ensure stable and accurate name resolution across the network.
+The initial setup used an OPNsense router deployed within a Proxmox virtual environment on older enterprise hardware.
+Proxmox’s quorum requirements conflicted with the master–slave architecture I had designed, which led to the environment being migrated to XCP-ng.
+XCP-ng provided a more stable and appropriate foundation for the topology.
+As part of this work, I also designed and implemented a structured DNS system to ensure reliable and consistent name resolution across the network.
+You can read more about this here.

 Qualifications & Certifications